bangbokirs/bangbokirs/README.md

 Backend Developer
 -----------------

 I've been learning to code for 10 years, after switching careers.
-I started with HTML, but have really found a passion for backend development.
+I started with VB.Net, but have really found a passion for backend development.
 I'm working remotely since 2018 🚀

 * 🌍  I'm based in DKI Jakarta
 * ✉️  You can contact me at [burn.dev00@gmail.com](mailto:burn.dev00@gmail.com)